AlisonPanisson/ABRinAOPL/tutorial.md

 In addition, the argumentation-based reasoning mechanism is able to interpret strict and defeasible inference rules represented using Jason predicates as follows:
 - Strict Inferences: `strict_inf(Head,Body)`, for example, `strict_inf(father(P1,P2),[progenitor(P1,P2),male(P1)])`
 - Defeasible Inferences: `defeasible_inf(Head,Body)`, for example, `defeasible_inf(flies(X),bird(X))`

+Also, we are able to represent assumption ins Jason agents using inference rules that combine strong negation and negation-as-failure:
+- Assumption: asm(good_person(Person)) :- not(~good_person(Person))